 Best Lightroom alternatives: the verdict

 Lightroom is out on its own for its cloud-based web editing and mobile device support, and may still be the best option for photographers committed to the Adobe software ecosystem, but there are a whole series of Lightroom alternatives that beat it convincingly in a number of other respects.
-Capture One Pro is better for professionals for the quality of its results, its powerful editing tools and its tethered shooting support.
-ON1 Photo RAW 2019 and Alien Skin Exposure X4.5 are both brilliant and more affordable all-in-one programs that offer creative effects far beyond Lightroom’s scope – you should check the trial versions of both to see which you prefer.
-Finally, Luminar 3 might not yet be the ‘Lightroom beater’ that some have suggested, but it’s exciting, effective, powerful and exceptional value, and getting better with every update.
+Capture One 20 is better for professionals for the quality of its results, its powerful editing tools and its tethered shooting support.
+ON1 Photo RAW 2020 and Exposure X5 are both brilliant and more affordable all-in-one programs that offer creative effects far beyond Lightroom’s scope – you should check the trial versions of both to see which you prefer.
+Finally, Luminar 4 might not yet be the ‘Lightroom beater’ that some have suggested, but it’s exciting, effective, powerful and exceptional value, and getting better with every update.